 It's only afterwards that we connect the dots and figure it out.

-The Pentagon, the World Trade Center, symbolizing our economy, and the plane that was forced down to Pennsylvania, they say was either headed to the White House or the Capitol, but that's where they were, that's where they were headed.
+9-11, they went after our two greatest symbols of power, the Pentagon, the World Trade Center, symbolizing our economy, and the plane that was forced down to Pennsylvania, they say was either headed to the White House or Capitol.

-Uh what they do next time, who knows?
+What they do next time, who knows?

-That's that's the job.
+That's the job.

-That's the job of senators on the Intelligence Committee to deal with the intelligence agencies to find out what's going on out there.
+That's the job of senators on the intelligence committee to deal with the intelligence agencies, to find out what's going on out there.

-Uh then when we try to find out what might be the next attack.
+Then, when we try to find out what might be the next attack, they want to impeach the president for spying.

 Well, I haven't warned anybody, so I can't use the word now.

-Uh was on Oprah yesterday.
+It was on Oprah yesterday.

 I have no way of knowing.

-I wouldn't be surprised if Clinton saw the show and called Oprah wanting to find out how to get in touch with uh Jennifer.
+I wouldn't be surprised if Clinton saw the show and called Oprah wanting to find out how to get in touch with Jennifer.

-Whoa, whoa, whoa, baby, stay up.
+Whoa, whoa, whoa, baby.

-We gotta go, folks.
+We got to go, folks.